sameem97/tech501-bench-udemy-projects/project_10/README.md

 - The reason for the above is that minikube with docker driver, which I have been using so far for testing, runs the kubernetes cluster inside a docker container with its own IP (minikube IP).
 So in other words, if I `minikube ssh` into the container, I can run `curl localhost:30001` to get the contents of the amended nginx page.
 But this wouldn't work on my local machine outside the minikube container.
 - To access it from my local machine, I can use minikube's built in service URL. shown by running: `minikube service nginx-svc --url`.
 This works because minikube forwards the service to a random localhost port e.g. `http://127.0.0.1:5217`, essentially running a `kubectl port-forward` session in the background.
 This new url will work and the app will load.
-- For simplicity, moving forward, I am now using docker desktop's `kubeadm` which runs kubernetes directly on my local machine (not inside a container).
+- For simplicity, moving forward, I am now using docker desktop's `kubeadm` which runs kubernetes in a (HyperKit) VM on my local machine.
 Enabling this in docker desktop, checking cluster status, changing kubectl context and recreating the services - the page now loads up via `localhost:30001`.

 ![nginx welcome amended](images/nginx-welcome-amended.png)